Your email list is a means for nurturing trust, for building relationships, and, if you teach, for demonstrating your knowledge.

 Their brilliance is that they consist of only the basic elements.
 Potential students must enroll in your program to find out how to make the best use of items on the list.

-By example, I offer a Cheat Sheet for Marketing Tasks (see the bottom of the post).
+By example, I offer a Cheat Sheet for Marketing Tasks on this post.

 Special Reports & E-Books

 Reports and e-books might take a checklist as the basis, and then go more into depth.
 While a report might be 5-10 pages in length, we would expect an e-book to be longer.
 And longer isn’t always better.

 Consider pulling together a special report on a single aspect of your teaching—one that plays only a small role in your program.